opentable/star-printing/README.md

 ```

 ### Printing
 StarPrinting uses XML files to store print data.
 When any print method is called, it parses the XML, encodes the data into a printer-friendly format, and lastly sends it off to be printed.
-Example XML files can be found in the [StarPrintingExample/samples](https://github.com/opentable/star-printing/tree/master/StarPrintingExample/samples) folder.
+Example XML files can be found in the [StarPrintingExample/samples](StarPrintingExample/samples) folder.
+You can find a list of acceptable XML tags [here](#List-of-XML-Tags)

 To send data to the printer, you must create a `PrintData` object. `PrintData` is a wrapper object that has two properties: